akarnik23/mcp-spotify/README.md

 # Spotify MCP Server

 A Micro-Context Protocol (MCP) server that provides access to Spotify's music data through the Spotify Web API.
-Search for tracks, artists, get recommendations, and explore playlists - all through natural language conversations.
+Search for tracks, artists, and get top tracks from any artist - all through natural language conversations.

 ## 🎵 Features

 - **Search Tracks**: Find songs by name, artist, or lyrics
 - **Search Artists**: Discover artists and get their information
 - **Artist Top Tracks**: Get the most popular tracks for any artist

-- **Artist Albums**: Browse an artist's discography
-- **Get Recommendations**: Get personalized music recommendations
-- **Playlist Tracks**: Explore tracks from specific playlists
+> **Note**: The Recommendations API is no longer available for new Spotify apps as of November 27, 2024.
+See [Spotify's announcement](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api) for more details.

 ## 🚀 Quick Start